St Augustine’s Church, Society Street. Derry City 1872

-St. Augustine’s is locally known as the “Wee Church on the Walls” and is thought to be located on the original site of the first monastery founded by St Columba in 546AD.
-In 1164 this ancient church was surrounded by a circular cashel so a new site had to be chosen for a larger church which came to be known as ‘Temple Mor’ ( believed to be at the present site of the Long Tower church).
-The original little church came to be known as Dubh Regles (or The Black Church).
-By 1613, the church was used by the first settlers from England, Wales and Scotland and was known as ‘The Church of God in the Cittie of Derry’.
-During the Siege of Derry in 1688/89, a cannonball containing the terms for surrender fell in the church graveyard.
-The ‘present’ church was built in 1872 in a neo-Gothic style to the designs of JG Ferguson and has many famous graves in the graveyard.
-St Augustine’s is still a thriving, living church with a faithful congregation.
+Derry is one of the oldest continuously inhabited places in Ireland.
+For thousands of years people have been living in the area.
+The site of this church is thought to be the original site of the first monastery founded by St Columba in 546 a. d.
+As the monastery was surrounded by a circular cashel a new site had to be chosen for a larger church.
+This came to be known as ‘Temple Mor’ – which is believed to be at the present site of the Long Tower Church.
+By 1613, the church here was used by the first settlers from England & Scotland and was then known as ‘The Church of God in the Cittie of Derry’.
+During the Siege of Derry in 1689, a cannonball containing the terms for surrender fell in the church graveyard.
+St Augustine’s was built in 1872 in a neo-Gothic building style to the designs of JG Ferguson and has many famous graves in the graveyard and is locally known as ‘The wee church on the walls’.